Muslim conquests in the Indian subcontinent: Cultural influence

 The divide and rule policies, two-nation theory, and subsequent partition of British India in the wake of Independence from the British Empire has polarised the sub-continental psyche, making objective assessment hard in comparison to the other settled agricultural societies of India from the North West.
 Muslim rule differed from these others in the level of assimilation and syncretism that occurred.
 They retained their identity and introduced legal and administrative systems that superseded existing systems of social conduct and ethics.
 While this was a source of friction it resulted in a unique experience the legacy of which is a Muslim community strongly Islamic in character while at the same time distinctive and unique among its peers.

-The impact of Islam on Indian culture has been inestimable.
-It permanently influenced the development of all areas of human endeavour – language, dress, cuisine, all the art forms, architecture and urban design, and social customs and values.
-Conversely, the languages of the Muslim invaders were modified by contact with local languages, to Urdu, which uses the Arabic script.
+The impact of Islam on Indian culture has been described as significant.
+Some writers argue that it influenced various aspects of society, including language, dress, cuisine, art forms, architecture, urban design, and social customs and values.
+However, the extent and permanence of these influences remain debated among scholars.

+The languages of the Muslim invaders were modified by contact with local languages, to Urdu, which uses the Arabic script.
 This language was also known as Hindustani, an umbrella term used for the vernacular terminology of Hindi as well as Urdu, both major languages in South Asia today derived primarily from Sanskrit grammatical structures and vocabulary.

 Muslim rule saw a greater urbanisation of India and the rise of many cities and their urban cultures.
 The biggest impact was upon trade resulting from a common commercial and legal system extending from Morocco to Indonesia.
 This change of emphasis on mercantilism and trade from the more strongly centralised governance systems further clashed with the agricultural based traditional economy and also provided fuel for social and political tensions.